eliasrivera06/modulo-inventario/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.inventariopromart.modulo-inventariopromart' is invalid and this project uses 'com.inventariopromart.modulo_inventariopromart' instead.
+* The original package name 'com.inventario.modulo-inventario' is invalid and this project uses 'com.inventario.modulo_inventario' instead.

 # Getting Started